-David Moses (Vice Chair) from Wichita, is General Counsel for Wichita State University.
+David Moses (Chair) from Wichita, is an attorney in private practice as the owner of Moses Law in Wichita, Kansas.
+In January, 2020, he retired as General Counsel for Wichita State University.
 Mr. Moses is admitted to practice law in Kansas, U.S. District Court for the District of Kansas, the Tenth Circuit Court of Appeals and the U.S. Supreme Court.
-He was appointed to the Kansas Racing and Gaming Commission in November, 2012 by Governor Sam Brownback.
+He was appointed to the Kansas Racing and Gaming Commission in November, 2012 by Governor Sam Brownback and as chair by Governor Laura Kelly in 2021.

 Born and raised in Wichita, Mr. Moses graduated from Washburn University with a Bachelor of Business Degree in 1976, received his Juris Doctor degree from Washburn University School of Law in 1979 and was admitted to the Kansas Bar the same year.
 After graduation, he served as an Assistant District Attorney for the Sedgwick County District Attorney.
-In 1990, Mr. Moses left his position as a Chief Administrative Attorney for the District Attorney to be of counsel with Curfman, Harris, Rose & Weltz, becoming a partner with Curfman, Harris less than a year later.
+In 1990, Mr. Moses left his position as a Chief Administrative Attorney for the

+District Attorney to be of counsel with Curfman, Harris, Rose & Weltz, becoming a partner with Curfman, Harris less than a year later.
 He left Curfman, Harris to become a shareholder with the Wichita law firm of Case, Moses Zimmerman & Martin, P.A. which had offices in Wichita and Kansas City.
 He later became managing member of Moses and Pate, LLC where his practice included federal, state and local criminal defense work and civil litigation in the areas of personal injury, education law, business disputes and employment.
+In 2015, Moses became General Counsel for Wichita State University.

-Mr. Moses has been active in local and state activities as a member of the City of Wichita Police & Fire Retirement Board, member of the Washburn University Board of Regents, Chairman of the Kansas Commission for Peace Officer Standards and Training, and instructor of Sports Law at Wichita State University.
-Mr. Moses is a member of the Wichita Bar Association, Kansas Bar Association, American Bar Association, and the American Association of Justice.
-He is married to Terri Moses and they have two adult sons and one daughter-in-law, all whom reside in Wichita.
+Mr. Moses has been active in local and state activities as a member of the City of Wichita Police & Fire Retirement Board, member of the Washburn University Board of Regents, Chairman of the Kansas Commission for Peace Officer Standards and Training, commissioner on the Kansas Continuing Legal Education Commission and instructor of Sports Law at Wichita State University.
+Mr. Moses is a member of the Wichita Bar Association, Kansas Bar Association, American Bar Association, and former member of the National Association of College and University Attorneys.
+He is married to Terri Moses and they have two married adult sons and three grandchildren, all whom reside in Wichita.